Search

 • Picking up books or files with straight fingers or between palms rather than grasping with bent fingers.

 • Locating work directly in front of you, not to one side.
-Avoid twisting movements by centering your body to your work.
+Avoid twisting movements by centring your body to your work.

-• Using the strongest joints available for the activity (e.g. lift with your leg muscles, not your back).
-Roll objects rather than lift them, or use a trolley.
+• Using the strongest muscle groups available for the activity (e.g. lift with your leg muscles, not your back).
+Roll objects rather than lift them, or use a trolley or other lifting aids.

 • Using tools that are balanced, and that have appropriately designed handles or grips may help reduce the stress felt by a person.

-• Avoiding tasks that tight grasp and pressure along the thumb side of the hand such as picking up parts or materials.
+• Avoiding tasks that require a tight grasp and pressure along the thumb side of the hand such as picking up parts or materials.

 • Avoiding awkward working positions and body postures.